 What books are you currently reading?

 For business I’m reading Next is Now by Lior Arussy.
-I’ve always said that I enjoyed change, but I have to admit that the pace of change can sometimes feel overwhelming.
-Next is Now discusses
+I’ve always said that I enjoyed change but I have to admit that the pace of change can sometimes feel overwhelming.
+Next is Now discusses how to not only be open and adaptive but to build a change resilience culture.

 For pleasure I’m working through the Donna Leon Commissario Guido Brunetti series.
 Brunetti is a detective in Venice and he deals with crimes that have a social aspect.
 Not much blood and guts, which I don’t like, but plenty of thought provoking questions.